All Products

 }

-func onHttpRequestHeaders(ctx wrapper.HttpContext, config MyConfig, log wrapper.Log) types.Action {
+func onHttpRequestHeaders(ctx wrapper.HttpContext, config MyConfig, log logs.Log) types.Action {

-// Use the GET method of the client to initiate an HTTP request.
-The timeout parameter is omitted.
-The default timeout period is 500 milliseconds.
+// Use the client's Get method to initiate an HTTP GET call.
+The timeout parameter is omitted here, and the default timeout is 500 ms.

-// The callback function, which is executed if the response is returned asynchronously.
+// The callback function, which is executed when the response is returned asynchronously

 func(statusCode int, responseHeaders http.Header, responseBody []byte) {